A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: AXDA approach and the split Gibbs samplers

 Drawing samples directly from the conditional distributions \eqref{eq:dist-SPA-cond:x}--\eqref{eq:dist-SPA-cond:u} can still be difficult.
 This is the case for the application described in \Cref{Sec:application}.
 To overcome this issue, samples can be drawn using appropriate transition kernels.

-Let $\mathcal{K}_{ \xb,\alpha} (\xb, \zb, \ub)$, $\mathcal{K}_{\zb,\alpha} (\Db \xb, \zb, \ub)$ and $\mathcal{K}_{\ub, (\alpha,\beta)} ( \Db \xb, \zb, \ub)$ be transition kernels with invariant distributions $\distc{\alpha}{\xb}{\zb,\ub}$, $\distc{\alpha}{\zb }{ \xb, \ub }$, and $\distc{(\alpha,\beta)}{\ub}{ \xb, \zb }$, respectively (resp.).
-A Metropolis-Hastings transition kernel is a classical choice for $\Kc_{\xb, \alpha}$, $\Kc_{\zb, \alpha}$ and $\Kc_{\ub, \alpha, \beta}$ to exactly draw samples from~\eqref{eq:dist-SPA}, leading to a conditional Metropolis-Hastings sampler~\cite{Jones2014}.
+To sample from~\eqref{eq:dist-SPA}, Metropolis-Hastings transition kernels are classical choices to draw samples from the conditional distributions $\distc{\alpha}{\xb}{\zb,\ub}$, $\distc{\alpha}{\zb }{ \xb, \ub }$ and $\distc{(\alpha,\beta)}{\ub}{ \xb, \zb }$, leading to a conditional Metropolis-Hastings sampler~\cite{Jones2014}.
 Appropriate proposals include Langevin-based kernels, such as the Moreau-Yosida unadjusted Langevin algorithm (MYULA)~\cite{Durmus2018} and the proximal stochastic gradient Langevin algorithm (PSGLA) \cite{Salim_Richtarik_2020}.
 These kernels can handle differentiable and non-differentiable potential functions simultaneously, and have been shown suitable to address high dimensional problems.
-To avoid the extra cost of the accept-reject step, approximate sampling can be considered by using unadjusted kernels, as in~\cite{Durmus2018} (\emph{i.e.}, omitting the accept-reject step).
+To avoid the extra cost of the accept-reject step, approximate sampling can be considered while maintaining a good approximation of the target distribution by using unadjusted kernels, as in~\cite{Durmus2018}.
 This approach is adopted in the following.
-Deriving non-asymptotic convergence bounds and analyzing the bias between the target distribution and~\eqref{eq:dist-SPA} is, however, beyond the scope of this paper.
+Deriving non-asymptotic convergence bounds and analyzing the bias between the target distribution and~\eqref{eq:dist-SPA} is however beyond the scope of this paper.